arjankuijpers/SpotifyRemote/README.md

  * Next
  * Previous

-2. Showing track & Artist when it changing
+2. Showing Track name & Artist when it changes.

 *But that's not where it stops, See [Features](### Features) to so what is planned.*
 You can also make a feature request (at github).